 This is not a story that links directly to the maritime history of the port but it does bring to focus the service and sacrifice made by many young men and women of the town during the two World Wars.
 RAF Sergeant Richard Edwards’ remains lie at rest in the cemetery of a small Belgium village where the residents in 2004 erected a memorial to him and 13 other airmen who perished with him.

 Just before midnight on 27 May 1944 a number of Halifax Bombers left RAF Leeming in North Yorkshire to join a massed group of 331 bombers on a mission to destroy a large enemy military camp at Leopoldburg, Belgium.
 Each Halifax bomber carried a crew of seven.
 On bomber LV831 ZL-P (nicknamed Gutsy Gerty) of 427 Squadron was Sergeant Richard Edwards, aged 31, of Holyhead.
 He was the aircraft’s Mid-Upper Gunner.
-It was his job to protect the aircraft from attack from above.
+It was his job to protect the aircraft if attacked from above.

 Sergeant Edwards was born at Holyhead on 11 November 1912 and baptised at St. Cybi’s Church on 6 December 1912.
 His parents were Richard and Annie Edwards (nee Abbit).
 They then lived at Banksland, Maeshyfryd Road, Holyhead.
 His father was a Ship’s Steward working for the LMS Railway Company.
 They married in 1909.
 At the time of the marriage Annie Abbit was working as a Stewardess.
 Prior to joining the RAF, Richard Edwards was a Police Constable stationed at Chichester in Hampshire.
 He was unmarried.